oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * SHOULD limit the number of times a Txn-Token is replaced if it allows extending the lifetime beyond that of the input Txn-Token to reduce replay risks.
 * MUST append the workload identifier of the workload requesting the replacement to the `req_wl` claim using the character `,` as the separator between individual workload identifiers.

+## Determining signing keys
+The `iss` claim may be used to identify the signer of the Txn-Token in cases where the signing keys are not predetermined.

 # Preserving transaction context across Trust Domains
 Txn-Tokens are only valid within the Trust Domain identified by the `aud` claim as defined in {{txn-token-claims}}.
 When a workload needs to access a resource in a different Trust Domain to complete a transaction, and the identity and authorization context from the Txn-Token needs to be preserved, it SHOULD use OAuth Identity and Authorization Chaining Across Domains {{I-D.ietf-oauth-identity-chaining}}.